vktor18/trustpilot-api-test/README.md

 - ⚠️ **Alert!** the docker image is not pushed to any registry; it is built locally using the provided Makefile.
 - ⚠️ **Alert!** the database is not persisted in the Docker container unless a volume is mounted.
 - ⚠️ **Alert!** Subsequent run of the docker image by specifying LOAD_DATA=0 will skip the data ingestion step.
 But the database will be empty unless a volume is mounted to persist it.

+## Testing

+This project includes a comprehensive test suite to ensure the API endpoints and data processing logic function correctly.
+The tests are built using `pytest` and are designed to be fast and isolated from the production environment.

+### Testing Strategy

+-   **API Endpoint Testing (`tests/test_main.py`)**: The core API endpoints are tested to verify their behavior, status codes, and response formats.
+-   **Database Isolation**: Tests use a separate, in-memory SQLite database for each test function.
+This is managed by fixtures in `tests/conftest.py`, which ensures that tests are completely isolated, do not interfere with each other, and do not require a running production database.
+-   **Dependency Override**: The test setup correctly overrides the application's database session (`main.SessionLocal`) to point to the in-memory test database, ensuring API calls within tests use the isolated environment.
+-   **Data Logic Testing (`test_load_data.py`)**: The data cleaning and upsert logic within `load_data.py` is tested to ensure it correctly processes, cleans, and prepares data for the database.

+### How to Run Tests

+1.  **Install Dependencies**:
+    Make sure you have installed the project and test dependencies.

+    ```bash
+    pip install -r requirements.txt
+    pip install pytest httpx
+    ```

+2.  **Execute the Test Suite**:
+    From the root directory of the project, run `pytest`.

+    ```bash
+    pytest -v
+    ```

+    The `-v` flag provides a more verbose output, showing which tests passed.
+All tests should , hopefully,  pass :) ( it worked on my machine!!!), confirming that the application is working as expected.